getindata/first-steps-with-data-pipelines/README.md

 ![](images/creating_vertexai_notebook_existing_notebooks.png)

 For purpose of this example create a new notebook.
 We will be using our publically available environment image.
-Click new Notebook button.
-There choose "Customize...".
+Click `+ NEW NOTEBOOK` button.
+There choose `Customize...`.
 Name your notebook, specify Region, Zone and for environment scrollbar choose "Custom container" option.
 Then for docker container image instead of clicking ```select```, copy and paste this image:
 ```
 gcr.io/getindata-images-public/jupyterlab-dataops:bigquery-1.0.6
 ```

-For machine type, n1-standard-1 (1 vCPU, 3.75 GB RAM) should be good enough for the purpose of this demo.
+For machine type, **n1-standard-1 (1 vCPU, 3.75 GB RAM)** should be good enough for the purpose of this demo.
 You can leave other parameters as they are and click ```Create button```.

 ![](images/creating_vertexai_notebook_options_filled_in_1.png)